Cranberry, Apple, and Sausage Stuffed Acorn Squash

 Directions

-Cut the top, about 1”, off of each Acorn Squash.
-Scoop the seeds out.
-Place on a parchment lined cookie sheet.
+- Cut the top, about 1”, off of each Acorn Squash.
+Scoop the seeds out and place on a parchment lined cookie sheet.
 Drizzle with Wild Mushroom & Sage Infused Olive Oil and sprinkle with Smokey Bacon Infused Sea Salt.
 Place cut side down and bake for 30 minutes, until fork tender.

 Olivelle